TYPO3-Solr/ext-solr/Documentation/Frontend/Facets.rst

 When you want to provide a range filter on a date field in EXT:solr, you can use the type **"dateRange"**.

 The default partial generates a markup with all needed values in data attributes.
-Together with the provided jQuery ui implementation you can create an out-of-the-box date range facet.
+Together with the provided jQuery UI implementation you can create an out-of-the-box date range facet.

-With the following typoscript you create a date range facet:
+With the following TypoScript you create a date range facet:

 .. code-block:: typoscript